 Please note that you cannot take sharp objects such as pocket knives and liquids in containers larger than 100 ml in your hand luggage, they all have to go to the registered baggage.
 Otherwise, you will have to leave them at the airport.

-All essential equipment needed to safely run a boat (VHF, navigation and safety equipment, etc.)
+- All essential equipment needed to safely run a boat (VHF, navigation and safety equipment, etc.)

-Automatic inflatable life jacket, but if you own a quality lifejacket you should take it, e.g. crewsaver, spinlock
+- Automatic inflatable life jacket, but if you own a quality lifejacket you should take it, e.g. crewsaver, spinlock

 If not all bunks are booked, you might get a single cabin just for yourself.
-We try to organized watches in a way that "roommates" are not in the same watch so that you can have longer period with the cabin just for yourself.
+We try to organise watches in a way that "roommates" are not in the same watch so that you can have a longer period with the cabin just for yourself.
 In any case, your bunk is reserved exclusively for you throughout the entire trip.

 There are usually 1-2 bunks in the saloon but we usually don't book them especially if they don't have a lee cloth.

 We remove all plastic and cardboard packaging as much as possible and discard it at the dock.
 Food waste goes overboard when we are at sea over 12 miles offshore in deep water.
 We store all other rubbish in double trash bags that we can discard when we are in a harbour.
-We follow MARPOL convention that states exactly where and what exactly we are allowed to discharge into the sea.
+We follow the MARPOL convention that states exactly where and what exactly we are allowed to discharge into the sea.